naproche/naproche/examples/README.md

 * group - Naproche rendering of a Lean file on groups

+* hausdorff - theorem on the regularity of successor cardinals

 * hilbert-calculus - proving derivations in a Hilbert calculus

+* koenig - theorem about sequences of cardinals

 * maximum_modulus - theorem from complex analysis